 LLMs

-- Best suited for tasks that prioritize depth of understanding over speed.
+- Best suited for tasks that prioritize depth of understanding over speed and efficiency.

 5. Use Cases and Applicability